natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 # Serve leases to hosts in the network
 dhcp-range=10.0.0.0,10.0.0.255

-# Serve static IPs to our VMs based on MAC address
+# Lease these IPs to nodes with the given MAC address
 dhcp-host=86:e2:e3:21:13:b4,10.0.0.10,node0
 dhcp-host=7c:92:6e:84:1f:50,10.0.0.11,node1
 dhcp-host=b0:aa:4c:4c:7b:1a,10.0.0.12,node2